 Placer County is comprised of over 1,400 square miles of beautiful and diverse geography, ranging from the residential and commercial areas of South Placer through the historic foothill areas of Auburn, Foresthill and Colfax, and to the County's jewel of the North Lake Tahoe basin.
 Placer County is a great place to live, visit, and work.
 For more information about living and working in Placer County, please go to www.visitplacer.com

-This job posting will be updated to reflect current vacancies.
-For more information regarding TART's services and routes, Click HERE.
+Please note: This recruitment is for TART (Lake Tahoe) only.
+For more information regarding TART's services and routes, Click here

 Duties may include, but are not limited to, the following:

 MINIMUM QUALIFICATIONS It is the responsibility of the applicants to identify in their application materials how they meet the minimum qualifications listed below.